Chamango90/robot_recorder/README.md

 ## How to use?

 In order to reduce the recorded data it does not apply a fixed rate but keyframes.
-Furthermore, it will not start before the first movement has occured.

 1. "Automatic mode": By default the node records* as soon as it is started and saves data as soon as it is closed.
     -> Set arg `manual` to `false` in [record.launch][7]